 Toccoa Falls College will match dollar for dollar up to $1,500 ($750 per semester) any scholarship funds given by a student’s church.(click the link on the left to view the PDF and get all the details)

 Annual scholarship for unmarried dependents of Christian workers including unmarried dependents of currently serving pastors, currently serving full-time ministerial staff, and currently serving missionaries appointed by their denomination.
-Renewable by verification of status.
+Only renewable for rising juniors and seniors by verification of status.

 SCHOLARSHIP AND GRANT POLICIES